E3SM-Project/e3sm_data_docs/docs/source/v1/Cryosphere/index.rst

 Data Resolution:

-The standard resolution configuration of E3SM v1.0 water cycle configuration has approximate horizontal resolution of 1 deg latitude by 1 deg longitude in atmosphere (110 km grid spacing), with ocean and sea ice grid of 60 km in the mid-latitudes and 30 km at the equator and poles, and river transport at 55 km horizontal resolution.
+The standard resolution configuration of E3SM v1.0 cryosphere configuration has approximate horizontal resolution of 1 deg latitude by 1 deg longitude in atmosphere (110 km grid spacing), with ocean and sea ice grid of 60 km in the mid-latitudes and 30 km at the equator and poles, and river transport at 55 km horizontal resolution.